 One moment, her hands kneaded a large lump of dough.
 Pinching and rolling into dinner rolls.
 The next moment her fingers move quickly popping green beans on the front porch.

-My grandmother would slice strips of bacon.
+My grandmother sliced strips of bacon.
 Standing the slab on end and make quick slices back and forth making each slice the same thickness.
 I knew that would be hard for me to learn.
 Would my bacon slices be too thin? to thick? or just a pile of pieces?

-When I had children, I hoped they wouldn’t like bacon, because I would never learn cut even slices.
+When I had children, I hoped they wouldn’t like bacon, because I would never learn to cut even slices.
 AND, our clothes will take hours to dry cause I’m never going near the rollers ever again!